 These are the 11 charges against Officer Roth.

-Uh, the first charge is felony murder.
+The first charge is felony murder.

-And the possible sentences for a felony murder conviction would be life, life without parole or the death penalty.
+And the possible sentences for a felony murder conviction would be life, life without parole, or the death penalty.

 And this is for pointing a taser at Mrs. Pilgrim.

-Um it's always hard.
+It's always hard.

 You have a split second to make that decision.

-Uh I'll be honest, I wish that was not the decision that was made by the officer in this case.
+I'll be honest, I wish that was not the decision that was made by the officer in this case.

 But you know what?

-You're not there, you aren't part of the struggle, and you didn't have the you didn't have the deadly weapon pointed at you.
+And you didn't have the deadly weapon pointed at you.

-Anyway, Greg Jarrett, Fox News legal analyst, David Schoen, civil liberties attorney.
+Anyway, Greg Jarrett, Fox News legal analyst, David Schoen, Civil Liberties Attorney.

-herself, or a third person, or to prevent the commission of a forcible felony.
+herself, or a third person or to prevent the commission of a forcible felony.

-Well, based on the prosecutor's own words, I would say yes.
+Well, based on the prosecutor's own words, I would say yes, just listening to his words.

-Uh anyway, here to sort through the legal aspects of this.
+Anyway, here to sort through the legal aspects of this.

-You got a media, of course.
+You got a media, of course, they're giving their take, their spin.

 I can't rush the judgment here.

-I'd like to get the other eight videos that apparently exist that were told exist.
+I'd like to get the other eight videos that apparently exist, that we're told exist.

-And he declared that under Georgia Law, and he's correct about this, a taser is a deadly weapon.
+And he declared that under Georgia law, and he's correct about this, a taser is a deadly weapon.

-Was he an imminent fear?
+Was he in imminent fear?

 That's the jury instruction.

-It'll be up to the jury.
+They'll be up to the jury.

 And the video that I've seen shows that he appears to be brandishing the weapon.